-Musicians suffering for their artOctober 2nd, 2013 in Health /
+Musicians suffering for their artOctober 2, 2013 in Medicine & Health / Health

 Most of Australia's finest musicians are suffering for their art, according to new University of Sydney research.

 Fifty percent of the musicians reported moderate to severe performance-related anxiety while 32 percent had symptoms of depression.